opendatasoft/ods-documentation/source/publishing_data/index.rst

 Publishing data
 ===============

-In this section are listed and documented all features related to the upload, configuration, processing and publishing of a dataset.
+In this section are listed and documented all features related to the upload, configuration, processing, and publishing of a dataset.
 These features are available in the Catalog section of the back office of an Opendatasoft domain.

 .. toctree::
    :maxdepth: 2